What to Do When the Electronic Health Record Goes Down?

 The Medanets system utilises the patient data in the EHR and brings wireless data for display to nurses.
 Not all the data in the EHR is brought into the mobile app, but only the data needed by the unit in question.

 The data entered during a system interruption remains saved in the mobile app and will be transferred to the proper place in the EHR once the connections are restored.
-When the system is restored, the data becomes real-time data immediately without any need for the extra double entries of data.
+When the system is restored, the data becomes accessible in the EHR without any need for the extra entries.

 Ascertaining the availability of the data on three levels enables accessing patient data even in the event of an extensive blackout.
-The foundation of patient safety improves when you have real-time data and can give the patient the right kind of care in accordance with the latest patient data.
+The foundation of patient safety improves when you have up-to-date data at hand and can give the patient the right kind of care in accordance with the latest data.

 Subscribe to our newsletter to get the latest information on us, our solutions and other healthcare and health technology topics in one package.